bradcerasani/bradcerasani.me/content/writing/hue-gallery/index.md

 9. Now it’s time to put the pieces together.
 Start by updating the `getVisibleImage()` function we wrote earlier to lookup an image’s palette from our `colorCache`.
 We’ll pass the resulting array of RGB arrays to a new function called `setRoomColor()`.

-`setRoomColor()` takes the array of RGB values and converts it to CIE xy coordinates (wikipedia.org/wiki/CIE_1931_color_space), in order to communicate with the Hue API.
+`setRoomColor()` takes the array of RGB values and converts it to [CIE xy coordinates](https://en.wikipedia.org/wiki/CIE_1931_color_space), in order to communicate with the Hue API.
 This function also reaches into `localStorage` to determine which group is selected, and the light IDs that are associated with that group.
 From there, `setRoomColor()` counts the number of lights in the group and distributes the colour palette accordingly.
 If the group contains three lights or less, each light receives one colour in the palette.
 If there are more than three lights in a group, half of the lights will receive the most dominant colour in the palette, and the other half will split the remaining colours.

 10. As `setRoomColor()` determines the best distribution of colours and lights, it pushes `setLightColor()` function calls into an `apiCalls` array.
 The Hue API doesn’t currently support changing the colour of multiple lights at once, unless you’re changing all the lights in a group the same value.
 We’re looking to apply a palette of colours to a group of lights, so this bit of extra work is necessary.